Rutgers Youth Behavioral Health Initiative

 A World-Class Facility

-The Brandt Behavioral Health Treatment Center and Residence will occupy two new buildings that provide residences and clinical treatment for up to 16 self-pay patients, as well as a comprehensive array of coordinated outpatient services for young people and their families.
-Annually, the facility will be able to serve 220 residential patients and approximately 1,500 outpatients.
+The Brandt Behavioral Health Treatment Center and Retreat will occupy two new buildings that provide accommodations and clinical treatment for self-pay patients, as well as a comprehensive array of coordinated outpatient services for young people and their families.
+Annually, the facility will be able to serve upward of 1,200 patients.

-The treatment center, across the residential and outpatient sites, will include administrative offices; therapy and treatment rooms appropriate for individual, group, or family formats; and observational rooms for residential and day-program patients.
+The treatment center will include administrative offices; therapy and treatment rooms appropriate for individual, group, or family formats; and observational rooms for patients.

 Outpatient options include the full range of diagnostic services, individual and group therapy, intensive outpatient programming, and psychiatrist-delivered medication management.
 The program will accept the full range of private and public insurance coverages and will work with individuals who are unable to pay.